 Stamford Second-Degree Sexual Assault Lawyer

-In Stamford, many different behaviors are prohibited under the sexual assault in the second-degree statute.
+Many different behaviors are prohibited under sexual assault in the second-degree statute.
 One of the most common offenses occurs when a person engages in sexual intercourse with someone between the ages of 13 and 16 years old, if the actor is more than three years older than the alleged victim.
-Stamford authorities may also bring second-degree sexual assault charges when someone has sex with a person who is:
+Local authorities may also bring second-degree sexual assault charges when someone has sex with a person who is:

 - Impaired because of mental disability or disease and incapable of consent